kshvmdn/nba.js/docs/CONTRIBUTING.md

     npm install
     ```

-- To build (transpile) the source use the following:
+- To build (transpile) the source:

   ```sh
   npm run build # use build:watch to watch for changes in src/
   ```

-- Tests can be run with:
+- To run tests:

   ```sh
   npm run test